IchiroRosas/IchiroRosas/README.md

 Hello!
 My name is Raúl Ichiro Rosas Chinen.
 Currently, I'm an outstanding student pursuing a degree in Computer Science and Informatics at CIBERTEC, with a deep interest in Backend development.

-o far, I don't have any work experience, which is why I am actively seeking internships to apply everything I have learned until now and to learn more by tackling various challenges.
+So far, I don't have any work experience, which is why I am actively seeking internships to apply everything I have learned until now and to learn more by tackling various challenges.

 Lastly, I consider myself someone with leadership abilities, capable of working in teams, exchanging ideas, and improving proposals to achieve high-quality work.
 Additionally, I am constantly seeking to learn and enhance my knowledge, which is why I am continually studying in search of improvement.